Harp Music For Special Occasions

 Along with my solo work, I am also part of the following ensembles:

 I also play with a number of local Celtic musicians.
 If you're looking for upbeat music, and a larger Celtic ensemble, we can usually manage anywhere from a three- to five-part Celtic band (given enough advance notice).
 Bands that I've played with include Rattle the Reeds, Clachaig and Rum & Onions.
-Instruments played (depending on the ensemble) can include flute, whistle, cello, fiddle, accordian, piano, dulcimer and guitar.
+Instruments played (depending on the ensemble) can include flute, whistle, cello, fiddle, accordian, piano, recorder, dulcimer and guitar.

 Top / Main Page